Chronic fatigue syndrome

 A typical CBT program may involve the following measures:

-- Keeping a Diary.
+- Keeping a diary.
 An energy diary serves as a general guide for setting limits and planning activities.
-You use the diary to track any factors, such as a job or relationship, which may be worsening or improving your fatigue.
+You can use the diary to track any factors, such as a job or relationship, which may be worsening or improving your fatigue.
 It is also used to track the times of day when your energy levels are at their highest and lowest.

-- Being Flexible.
+- Being flexible.
 Your energy levels will probably never be entirely predictable.
 You must be prepared to adapt to energy variations.
 Instead of taking a long nap, for instance, you may need 5- to 10-minute rest periods, possibly involving relaxation or meditation, every hour or more often.